pypeit/PypeIt/doc/installing.rst

 At least one of those bindings must be installed for the interative GUIs to work.
 DO NOT INSTALL BOTH, as these two packages do not play nicely together.
-We strongly recommend that you go with pyqt5, unless you are attracted to the more flexible licensing that PySide2.
+We strongly recommend that you go with pyqt5, unless you are attracted to the more flexible licensing that PySide2 provides.
 PySide2 can occasionally cause GUIs to crash because of conflicts with other packages in your environment that use pyqt5.

 Developer-only items